cramerdev/docs/_posts/2013-09-10-about-cramer-dev.markdown

 ###Be Passionate and Work Hard
 > Part of the human experience is caring deeply about our work.
 We do our best work when we are most passionate about what we're doing.
 But life is short and things change fast, so we seek to stop short of becoming emotionally invested in the projects that we are fortunate enough to work on.
 But we always work hard and seize every opportunity we are given.

-## Mindset

-Here at Cramer Dev, we whole heartedly believe that the most effective way to build interactive products hinges on two key principles:

-1. *Be Agile* - Business needs are constantly evolving.
-By structuring our work deliverables in smaller chunks and shipping products more often, we have the opportunity to both deliver value to the market more quickly and also to learn and validate our assumptions sooner rather than later.
-If you haven't read it yet, check out the [Manifesto For Agile Software Development](http://agilemanifesto.org/)
-2. *Run Lean* - Make assumptions, create hypothesis, develop tests, and obtain validated learning about what the market really wants.
-This is where we get to put on our mad scientist hat and use empirical data to ensure we are building something with the right product to market fit.
-If you're unfamiliar with the concept of "lean development," you can check out this [great resource from Ash Maurya](http://practicetrumpstheory.com/blog/)